Fun and Free Summer Learning Resources

 Fun!
 Fun!
 Fun!
 Summer Learning Sites

-- Summer Learning Resources for Parents from Colorin Colorado: This reading resource roundup for parents is awesome!
-The page features guides, tips and reading lesson ideas in Spanish and English.
-Another great resource from sister site Reading Rockets is "Get Ready for Summer!
-Ideas for Teachers to Share with Families."
+- Summer Learning Resources for Parents From Colorín Colorado: This reading resource roundup for parents is awesome!
+You'll find guides, tips, and reading lesson ideas in Spanish and English.
+Another great resource from sister site Reading Rockets is Get Ready for Summer!
+Ideas for Teachers to Share With Families.

 Quick Links to Open Education Resources

-- Summer Travel: Education on the Road, from EDSITEment!
+- Summer Travel: Education on the Road from EDSITEment!

-- Fun-in-the-Sun Activities, from Scholastic
+- Fun-in-the-Sun Activities from Scholastic